justinpope99/Angular-Homes-App-2/README.md

 Some of these features are:
 - Angular Components
 - Property Binding
-- iterating Over Data With ngFor
+- Iterating Over Data With ngFor
 - Routing
 - Services and Dependency Injections
 - Form Groups and Form Controls